Brand > Brand Standards > Writing Guidelines > Editorial Style Guide

 Do not use quotation marks with descriptive or “generic” titles of musical works: Beethoven’s Violin Concerto, Bach’s Toccata and Fugue in D Minor.
 However, use quotation marks for non-musical terms in a title or if the work has a special full title: the “Jupiter” Symphony, “Rhapsody in Blue.”

 Capitalize the initial letters of such works, including the articles a, an and the, if an article is the first word of the title.
 Capitalize prepositions and conjunctions of four or more letters in titles.

-Internet and the Net are capitalized, while intranet is lowercase.
-World Wide Web is capitalized.
-Use the Web, Web page and Web feed, but website, webcast, webcam and webmaster.
-When citing Web addresses, there is no need to include http://, simply begin with www.address.edu or address.com.
+computer and internet terms Internet and intranet are lowercase.
+World Wide Web is capitalized, however the web, webpage, website, webcast, webcam and webmaster are lowercase.
+When citing web addresses, there is no need to include http://, simply begin with www.address.edu or address.com.

 Names of most websites and apps are capitalized without quotes: Facebook, Foursquare.
 However, “Angry Birds” and similar computer game apps are in quotes.

 course names Capitalize official course names: Modern Poetry, Urban Sociology.